anthonybudd/s3-from-scratch/sections/production-cluster.md

 # K3S: Production cluster

-This guide will cover how to set-up the production kubernetes cluster for hosting our public website, api and front-end
+This guide will cover how to set-up the production kubernetes cluster for hosting our public website, api and front-end.

 _AB: Make cluster HA_

 ### Build nodes
-Start by building two nodes and the install them into the infrastructure.
+Start by building two nodes, [following the default node set-up procedure](./node.md), and the install them into the infrastructure.

 Once both nodes have booted-up, confirm that you can SSH into the nodes from the console.